sunpy/sunpy/docs/dev_guide/code_standards.rst

     ___________________________________________________________________________________________ summary ___________________________________________________________________________________________
     ERROR:   codestyle: commands failed

-This will inform you of what checks failed and why, what changes (if any) the command has made to your code.
+This will inform you of what checks failed and why, and what changes (if any) the command has made to your code.

 If you want to setup the pre-commit locally, you can do the following::